underanalyzed/underanalyzed.github.io/_posts/2015-09-28-updating-vcenter-server-appliance-6-0-to-update-1.md

 </ul>
 One additional feature that we introduced in vCenter Server 6.0 Update 1 is an in-place process for Updates in a major release (<em>e.g.</em> vCenter Server 6.0 to vCenter Server 6.0 Update 1) instead of the migration-based approach that was required in prior VCSA updates (<em>e.g.</em> vCenter Server 5.5 to vCenter Server 5.5 Update 1).

-With these new capabilities -- and, of course, <a href="http://pubs.vmware.com/Release_Notes/en/vsphere/60/vsphere-vcenter-server-60u1-release-notes.html#resolvedissues" target="_blank">resolved issues</a> -- there's been a ton of interest in how to update the VCSA to 6.0 Update 1.
+With these new capabilities -- and, of course, <a href="http://pubs.vmware.com/Release_Notes/en/vsphere/60/vsphere-vcenter-server-60u1-release-notes.html#resolvedissues">resolved issues</a> -- there's been a ton of interest in how to update the VCSA to 6.0 Update 1.
 So, let's get started and look at the process...

 Before you begin the upgrade process, ensure you have a validated backup and snapshot of your VCSA 6.0 system.

 Note that if you're using an external deployment model (MxN), that is, you deployed an external Platform Services Controller node separately from your vCenter Server (VCSA) node and wish to update to 6.0 Update 1, the process is <em><strong>exactly the same for both the PSC and the VCSA</strong></em>.
 Simply update the Platform Services Controller to 6.0 Update 1 <em><strong>first</strong></em> since it provides authentication services to the vCenter Server.
 Once the PSC is updated and back online you can move onto your VCSA and update it to 6.0 Update 1.
 <p style="padding-left: 30px;"><a href="http://blogs.vmware.com/vsphere/files/2015/09/0-PSC-FIRST.png"><img class="alignnone size-full wp-image-18191" src="http://blogs.vmware.com/vsphere/files/2015/09/0-PSC-FIRST.png" alt="If Applicable, Start with External Platform Services Controller" width="857" height="542" /></a></p>
-<p style="padding-left: 30px;"><em>​Review <a href="http://kb.vmware.com/kb/2109760" target="_blank">KB 2109760 </a>for proper update and upgrade sequencing.</em></p>
+<p style="padding-left: 30px;"><em>​Review <a href="http://kb.vmware.com/kb/2109760" >KB 2109760 </a>for proper update and upgrade sequencing.</em></p>
 Now, let's step through the process to update the VCSA 6.0 (or an external PSC 6.0) to Update 1.

-<strong>Step 1</strong> - Visit the <a href="https://my.vmware.com/group/vmware/patch" target="_blank">VMware Product Patches</a> section on My VMware and download the VCSA 6.0 Update 1 Full Patch<em> (VC-6.0.0U1-Appliance &gt;<b> </b>VMware-vCenter-Server-Appliance-6.0.0.10000-3018521-patch-FP.iso)​</em>.
+<strong>Step 1</strong> - Visit the <a href="https://my.vmware.com/group/vmware/patch" >VMware Product Patches</a> section on My VMware and download the VCSA 6.0 Update 1 Full Patch<em> (VC-6.0.0U1-Appliance &gt;<b> </b>VMware-vCenter-Server-Appliance-6.0.0.10000-3018521-patch-FP.iso)​</em>.
 <p style="padding-left: 30px;"><img class="alignnone size-full wp-image-18193" src="http://blogs.vmware.com/vsphere/files/2015/09/1-Download-VCSA-6-U1-FP.png" alt="Download vCenter Server Appliance 6.0 Update 1 Full Patch" width="997" height="485" /></p>
-<strong>Step 2</strong> - Mount the VCSA 6.0 Update 1 Patch ISO to your VCSA 6.0 appliance using the vSphere Web Client or even the <a href="https://labs.vmware.com/flings/esxi-embedded-host-client" target="_blank">ESXi Embedded Host Client</a> fling.
+<strong>Step 2</strong> - Mount the VCSA 6.0 Update 1 Patch ISO to your VCSA 6.0 appliance using the vSphere Web Client or even the <a href="https://labs.vmware.com/flings/esxi-embedded-host-client" >ESXi Embedded Host Client</a> fling.
 Or if you rather, simply execute a quick PowerCLI script to mount the ISO
 <p style="padding-left: 30px;">PowerCLI Example:</p>
 <p style="padding-left: 30px;">$iso = “[mgt-ds-nfs] iso/VMware-vCenter-Server-Appliance-6.0.0.10000-3018521-patch-FP.iso”</p>
 <p style="padding-left: 30px;">Get-CDDrive –vm “mgmt01vc01” | Set-CDDrive -IsoPath $iso –Connected $true</p>